zwenergy/CPAK2040/README.md

 The simple "hold button to increase VCP index" is not ideal, especially with a larger number of VCPs.
 I am planning on adding a better navigating scheme.

+### Backup Controller Pak Data
+When plugging in the CPAK2040 via USB to a computer, the BOOTSEL button can be hold for 10 seconds (**AFTER** plugging in via USB).
+This enables USB mode, which registers the CPAK2040 as a mass storage device and all the controller paks can be copied off the device (this is implemented using TinyUSB).
+There is currently no way to manually exit the USB mode again, so the CPAK2040 needs to be unplugged before used again normally.

+**Writing to the CPAK2040 to restore data is currently not yet implemented, but the next feature I want to include.**

+## Shell
+A first version of a 3D printable shell can be found in the STL folder.

 ## Disclaimer
 **Use the files and/or schematics to build your own board at your own risk**.